Physics-inspired Equivariant Descriptors of Non-bonded Interactions

-Summarizing our results, we present an extension of the long-distance equivariant framework to arbitrary potential exponents, and give a direct physical interpretation of the LODE coefficients and their connection to the multipole expansion -- which we use to propose a physically-motivated radial basis which is adapted to the modeling of the far-field contributions.
-We also provide a fast and modular implementation of this framework,\footnote{A development version is available at \url{https://github.com/lab-cosmo/rascaline}} which also includes calculations of gradients, making it possible to train on forces, and to predict them.
-This physically-interpretable yet generally-applicable class of descriptors allows us to investigate the challenges inherent in the machine-learning modeling of long-range interactions, revealing the delicate balance between physical content and generality of a model.
+Summarizing our results, we present an extension of the long-distance equivariant framework to arbitrary potential exponents, and give a direct physical interpretation of the LODE coefficients.
+We prove a direct link between LODE features and the multipole expansion -- which we use to propose a physically-motivated radial basis which is adapted to the modeling of the far-field contributions -- and show that combining LODE coefficients in a way analogous to what is done with atom-centered density correlations probvides a systematic way to express many-body long-range physics.
+We also provide a fast and modular implementation of this framework using the GTO as well as an optimized radial basis, which also includes calculations of gradients, making it possible to train on forces.
+This physically-interpretable yet generally-applicable class of descriptors allows us to investigate the challenges inherent in the ML modeling of LR interactions, revealing the delicate balance between physical content and generality of a model.
 While it is beneficial to use descriptors that are designed to reflect the expected asymptotic decay of the interactions, we observe that in a realistic application doing so is neither strictly necessary, nor a guarantee of success.
-LODE-based models can reach acceptable levels of accuracy in extrapolating different types of asymptotic behavior, when targeted separately.
-However, when considering a heterogeneous data set that contains very different kinds of intermolecular interactions, the large variability in the energy scale of the different physical terms makes it particularly difficult to achieve good relative accuracy for the weaker types of interactions.
-The description of long-range interactions and delocalization remains one of the key challenges to the application of machine-learning techniques to atomistic simulations.
+LODE-based models can reach levels of accuracy of a small fraction of the typical binding energy for different types of asymptotic behavior, but only when separately targeting chemically homogeneous sets of molecules.
+When considering a heterogeneous dataset that contains very different kinds of intermolecular interactions, the large variability in the energy scale of the different physical terms makes it particularly difficult to achieve good relative accuracy for the weaker types of interactions.
+The description of LR interactions, from the bare interactions themselves to more complex processes such as nonlocal charge transfers, remains one of the key challenges to the application of ML techniques to atomistic simulations.
 The extension of the LODE framework we introduce here provides a flexible, physically-motivated solution, and a sandbox to investigate the effects of descriptor engineering and ML architecture, balancing interpretability and generality of the model.